SigurdGH/MasterThesis/README.md

 Running with different models:

 - DeepScenario based models:
+    - MLP: MLPClassifier_deep_577-16-29-188 =>
+        - predicted collision just abit to late and it crashed.

+    - Random Forest: RandomForestClassifier_deep_583-10-28-189 =>
+        - This model never crashed but was overly cautious and braked down too early.
+(50 + meters before collision)
+        - Stored image in raport folder.

+    - SVM: SVC_deep_582-11-70-147 =>
+        - This one was very very good, breaked down in the right moment and never crashed.
+        - Stored image in raport folder.
+    - XGBoost: XGBClassifier_deep_582-11-16-201 =>
+        - This predicted the first collision to late and crashed.
+        - Stored image in raport folder.

 - Self Generated data based models:
     - MLP:
         - Model: MLPClassifier_gen_24-14-14-39 =>